More Worst Fitness Advice Ever

 What will happen if you do decide to start lifting, is that you will build strength, gain muscle, and burn calories.

-Along with your healthy diet, strength training will allow you to develop some underlying muscle that burning calories.
+Along with your healthy diet, strength training will allow you to develop some underlying muscle that burns calories.
 Plus your nutrition program (and exercising) will help expose this muscle by removing fat on top of it.
 This equals a toned physique which is what everyone strives for.

 So ladies pick up the dumbbells and start strength training!
 We promise you won’t turn all green, angry, and massive!